A Message From The Australian Ambassador To Vietnam

 Quarantine in Australia

-- This will be organised by the Australian Border Force and the relevant state Government on your arrival.
+This will be organised by the Australian Border Force and the relevant state and territory Government on your arrival.

 For Australians needing consular assistance